molomby/keystone-next-railway-starter/README.md

 - Some lists to play around with
 - Password based authentication
 - Stateful sessions (Redis)
-- Initial user creation workflow
+- Initial use and test data seeded in migration
 - Admin UI
 - GraphQL endpoint (`/api/graphql`), inc. GraphiQL (when `NODE_ENV !== 'production'`)
 - Access control